| Booked

 murders.
 After reading it, I’ll never look at truck stops with same innocence

 as I once did.
 My full review of Long Haul is here.
-Lee Child’s Safe Enough and Other Stories
+Lee Child’s SAFE ENOUGH AND OTHER STORIES (2024), is a collection of 20 standalone tales without Jack Reacher anywhere

 in sight.
 The stories are thoughtful, exciting, mysterious, and…good!